Graduating ARHU Triple Major Will Work at Twitter and Microsoft Before Attending Graduate School

 The members of our faculty (core and affiliate) practice research that results in scholarly talks and conferences and in publication by major presses and refereed journals; much of this research informs the courses they teach.
 Our students also engage in research, both individual and collaborative, both inside and outside of the classroom.
-The following are recent examples of the products of our research:
+Explore recent examples of the products of our research.

 Congratulations to Professor Jorge J. Bravo III, whose book, Excavations at Nemea IV: The Shrine of Opheltes, has just been published by the University of California Press.